Biker dies in Coverden accident - Guyana Chronicle

-A 33-year old man died on Sunday morning after he fell off his motorcycle at Coverden on the East Bank of Demerara.
+A 33-year old man died on Sunday morning after he fell off his motorcycle at Coverden, East Bank of Demerara.

 Dead is Dexter Cole, a father of one and a former member of the Guyana Defence Force.